Cosmic-Citrus/approximating-pi/readme.md

 $A_{circle} = \pi r^{2}$

-For simplicity, set $r=1$.
 It follows that the ratio of the inner circle to the outer square is given by

 $\frac{A_{circle}}{A_{square}} = \frac{\pi r^{2}}{l^{2}} = \frac{\pi}{4}$